 Carefully decorating Christmas trees can help make your holidays safer.

-Watch a Christmas tree fire This NFPA / UL video demonstrates the flammability of a dry Christmas tree vs. a tree that has been watered regularly.
+Video: This NFPA/UL video demonstrates the flammability of a dry Christmas tree vs. a tree that has been watered regularly.

 Facts & figures

 - Between 2007-2011, U.S. fire departments responded to an average of 230 home fires that started with Christmas trees per year.
 These fires caused an average of 6 deaths, 22 injuries, and $18.3 million in direct property damage annually.

 - On average, one of every 40 reported home fires that began with a Christmas tree resulted in a death, compared to an average of one death per 142 total reported home fires.